where-engagement-proposal-copenhagen

 Aamanns 1921 – Modern twists on classic smørrebrød.

-5 Bars for a Toast in Copenhagen:
+5 Bars to celebrate your proposal in Copenhagen:

 Marry surrounded by fairy lights and blooming gardens.
 Tivoli offers packages starting at 10,000 DKK, including photography permits.